chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Examples/SAI/SAI_Audio/readme.txt

 The example also manages information display and control interface through push buttons:
  - When the application is Playing audio file:
      + Tamper  : Volume UP
-     + Wakeup : Volume DOWN
+     + Wake-up : Volume DOWN

-This example plays the audio data stored in internal flash memory and replays it when it reachs end of file.
+This example plays the audio data stored in internal flash memory and replays it when it reaches end of file.
 But it can be tailored to use different media storage devices; SDCard (through SDIO), external Memory (through FMC),... or to play in streaming mode (ie. from USB port in device or host mode).

+Once started, STM32 Eval board's LEDs behaviour is described below:
+ - LED1 and LED4 are turned ON
+ - LED2 and LED3 are toggling inversely

 The WM8994 codec support the TDM format, for this the SAI peripheral is configured with 4 time slot (2 time slots left/right channels for headphone and 2 time slots